 Gin Y. Ho is dedicated to developing the understanding of Chinese art and education for future generations.
-As a young leader, she is First Vice President of Business Banking at CTBC in the United States and possesses over 20 years of banking and management experience.
+As a young leader, she is Senior Business Relationship Manager at JP Morgan Chase and possesses over 20 years of banking and management experience.
 She has also served on the Board of Directors for the Asian Business League of San Francisco.

 Helen Y. H. Hui, Esq. 許婉馨